Physalis peruviana

-The history of P. peruviana cultivation in South America can be traced to the Inca Empire.
+The history of Physalis peruviana cultivation in South America can be traced to the Inca Empire.
 It has been cultivated in England since the late 18th century, and in South Africa in the Cape of Good Hope since at least the start of the 19th century.
-Widely introduced in the 20th century, P. peruviana is now cultivated or grows wild across the world in temperate and tropical regions.
+Widely introduced in the 20th century, Physalis peruviana is now cultivated or grows wild across the world in temperate and tropical regions.

 Taxonomy and common names

-Physalis peruviana was given a botanical species description by Carl Linnaeus in 1763.
+Physalis peruviana was given a botanical species description by Carl Linnaeus in 1763. and given the genus name Physalis after the φυσαλλίς - physallís, “bladder, wind instrument” in reference to the calyx that surrounds the berry.
+The specific name peruviana refer to the country of Peru, one of the countries of the berry's origin.